msojat/typegraphql-github-user-info-application/README.md

 ### Database

-Since this is small application ment to run on small scale the database choice is SQLite because of it's simplicity.
-In case the application would be run on bigger scale, another database should be used.
+Since this is a small application meant to run on small scale, the database choice is SQLite because of it's simplicity.
+In case the application is run on a bigger scale, another database should be used.

 ### Logs

 Logs are saved to files named GitGraphQL*.log (* in name represents generated number added to new files) in the subdirectory "logs".
-Files are limited to size of 1MB and only last 3 files are kept.
+Files are limited to the size of 1MB and only last 3 files are kept.

 #### Log Structure